-Finally, subject 4 (S4, Figure 1A, Table 1) originated from the United States and was referred to us via GeneMatcher^{21,22} after clinical exome sequencing in the trio (proband and parents).
+Finally, Subject 4 (S4, Figure 1A, Table 1) originated from the United States and was referred to us via GeneMatcher^{21, 22} following clinical exome sequencing in the trio (proband and parents).
 She is a 17-year-old female who presented in early childhood with delay in reaching motor and cognitive developmental milestones.
 She walked independently at 18 months.
 She did not babble until age 3 and had phrases at age 4.
 Bilateral cataracts were identified at 2 years of age and surgically corrected.
 Since childhood she had upper and lower limb hypotonia, leading to balance problems and frequent falls.
 CK is elevated above 1,000.
 Currently, she has an appreciable loss of muscle mass in her hands and feet.
 She toe walks and fatigues easily.
 EMG at 16 years of age was normal.
 A muscle biopsy has not been performed.
 She has short stature for which she was treated with growth hormone.
-Other findings include hirsutism, microcephaly, and moderate ID.
+Other findings include hirsutism, microcephaly and moderate ID.
 Brain MRI at age 16 was normal.
-Clinical exome sequencing was performed by GeneDX using proprietary capture chemistry (Table S1 for details).
-Further analysis identified INPP5K as the gene most likely to harbor the responsible pathogenic variants.
-S4 carries a likely pathogenic transition and a small deletion in compound heterozygosity, c.418G>A (p.Gly140Ser; SIFT = 0; PolyPhen2 = 1; CADD = 28.6) and c.1251_1252delCA (p.Asn417Lysfs26) (Figures 1A and 1B).
-The missense variant alters a conserved residue and is extremely rare; the deletion is not found in ExAC and gnomAD browsers (Table S3).
+Clinical exome sequencing was performed by GeneDX (Gaithersburgh, MD) using proprietary capture chemistry (Table S1 for details).
+Analysis identified INPP5K as the most likely mutated gene.
+S4 carries a likely pathogenic transition and a small deletion in compound heterozygosity, c.418G>A (p.Gly140Ser; SIFT=0; Polyphen2=1; CADD=28.6) and c.1251_1252delCA (p.Asn417Lysfs26) (Figure 1A-B).
+The missense variant is conserved and extremely rare, and the deletion is not found in ExAC and gnomAD browsers (Table S3).

-In summary, all individuals with likely pathogenic biallelic mutations in INPP5K present with myopathic findings and elevated CK, short stature, motor and cognitive developmental delay since early infancy, and moderate-severe ID.
-Cataracts were present in S1.1, S2, and S4, but not S1.1's sibling S1.2, showing variability even within the same family.
-While no ataxia or cerebellar atrophy was noted, this presentation is reminiscent of MSS and could fall in the larger MSS spectrum.23 In addition, a reduction in dystroglycan glycosylation in S2 and S3 suggest an overlap with less severe forms of dystroglycanopathies, where CMD is present with cataracts and ID.^{6,7} Similar cases of merosin-positive CMD with cataracts and ID have been previously reported,^{24,25} also suggesting that this disorder may represent a distinct clinical entity.
+In summary, all individuals with likely pathogenic biallelic mutations in INPP5K present with myopathic findings and elevated CK, short stature, motor and cognitive developmental delay since early infancy and moderate-severe ID.
+Cataracts were present in S1.1, S2 and S4, but not S1.1's sibling S1.2 showing variability even within the same family.

+While no ataxia or cerebellar atrophy was noted, this presentation is reminiscent of MSS and could fall in the larger MSS spectrum23.
+In addition, a reduction in dystroglycan glycosylation in S2 and 3 suggest an overlap with less severe forms of dystroglycanopathies, where CMD is present with cataracts and ID^{6,7}.
+Similar cases of merosin-positive CMD with cataracts and ID have been previously reported^{24, 25}, also suggesting that this disorder may represent a distinct clinical entity.

 Since the identified variants are either missense or late truncations, we sought to determine their impact on protein function by performing phosphatase activity assays.
-GST-tagged full-length INPP5K constructs (wild-type and mutants) were assayed for their activity against 135 mM PtdIns(4,5)P2diC8 soluble lipid substrate in phosphatase assay buffer (50 mM Tris-HCl [pH 7.5], 150 mM NaCl, 10 mM MgCl2).
-Free phosphate was measured using the malachite green assay kit (Echelon Biosciences) and calibrated against standards according to the manufacturer's instructions.
-To minimize variability between purifications, all constructs were freshly prepared and purified in parallel for each experiment, and beads used in the assay were afterward run on Coomassie gels to confirm equal protein loading.
+GSTtagged full-length INPP5K constructs (wild type and mutants) were assayed for their activity against 135mM PtdIns(4,5)P2diC8 soluble lipid substrate in phosphatase assay buffer (50 mM Tris-HCl, pH7.5, 150 mM NaCl, 10 mM MgCl2).
+Free phosphate was measured using the Malachite Green assay kit (Echelon Biosciences, Salt Lake City, UT) and calibrated against standards according to the manufacturer's instructions.
+To minimize variability between purifications, all constructs were freshly prepared and purified in parallel for each experiment, and beads used in the assay were afterwards run on Coomassie gels to confirm equal protein loading.
 We found that when compared to a phosphatase-dead construct (p.Asp310Gly), p.Gly140Ser and p.Asp269Asn had almost no enzymatic activity, while p.Val23Met and p.Met93Val retained 27% and 42% activity, respectively.
-The C-terminal frameshift deletion p.Asn417Lysfs26, which is located outside of the phosphatase domain, was the least severely disrupted (57% activity in this assay) (Figure 1D).
-Both S1.1/2 and S3 are homozygous for variants that only partially reduce phosphatase activity of INPP5K, but analysis of more case subjects will be necessary to establish genotype/phenotype correlation.
+The C-terminal frameshift deletion p.Asn417LysfsX26, which is located outside of the phosphatase domain, was the least severely disrupted (57% activity in this assay) (Figure 1D).Both S1.1/2 and S3 are homozygous for variants that only partially reduce phosphatase activity of INPP5K, but analysis of more cases will be necessary to establish genotype/phenotype correlation.